Skip to content

 Where a grant condition imposes a liability to repay the Assistance, or a part thereof, the condition will be registered by the council as a Local Land Charge.

 Any grant approval document will set out what amount of money will be placed as a local land charge for the applicant to confirm their acceptance.
-Any additional unforeseen costs that arise during the works will not normally be added to this amount.
 If significant separate works are identified, a review and revised approval will be issued for the applicant to agree to.

 The council will recover grant/assistance monies in full if the relevant conditions of the assistance are not met.
 Where not already a requirement of the specific terms of the assistance granted, a local/legal land charge may be entered against the property for the purpose of debt recovery.